 Florence RHODODENDRON Festival

 Florence, Oregon is ‘Always Ready to Rhody’, having hosted the annual festival since 1908!
 It is the second-oldest flower festival in Oregon, the third-oldest on the West Coast.
-From May 17-19, 2019, the festival begins with the crowning of “Queen Rhododendra.”
+The festival begins with the crowning of “Queen Rhododendra.”
 The event includes a family parade, Street Vendor Fair, car show, 5k run, games, a Carnival, and more!
 You can save at the Carnival by purchasing tickets in advance.
 Look for it in mid-May.

 Mount Pisgah Arboretum WILDFLOWER and Music Festival

-For one day only, Mount Pisgah Arboretum is hosting the Wildflower and Music Festival: May 19, 2019 from 10am-5pm.
+For one day only, Mount Pisgah Arboretum is hosting the Wildflower and Music Festival in May.
 Mount Pisgah Arboretum (in Eugene, Oregon) is open every day of the year, with quiet trails to walk, learn about native plants, and enjoy the wildflowers.
 This festival is a local favorite, with live music, food and craft vendors, a huge wildflower display, and guided nature walks.

 Sequim LAVENDER Festival

 The Sequim Lavender Growers Association proudly hosts the Sequim Lavender Festival the 3rd full weekend of July.
-For 2018, that means everyone’s heading north July 19-21, 2019 annual Sequim Lavender Festival®!
 It’s three whole days of lavender fun around the entire town.
 There’s a street fair, food court, music stages, craft booths, and the highlight: Farm Tours!
 You can spend the entire weekend eating, drinking, smelling, seeing, and touching lavender and lavender products.
 Maybe you’ll find a booth selling lavender ice cream, or lavender cookies.
 And a farm’s gift shop may have lavender lotion or face cream.
 And you can purchase an artist’s beautiful painting of their day spent in a lavender field (because it reminds you so much of the farm tour you just took and you realized you didn’t take any pictures!)
 Plus all the other fantastic local Northwest products that will be there, like BBQ, crab cakes or crepes.